Miley Cyrus’ 19-Year-Old Sister Noah Goes Wild In Braless Bathroom Crop Top Video: ‘Euphoria AF’

 Noah Cyrus is living her best life.
-The 19-year-old sister to superstar singer Miley Cyrus has definitely inherited her sister’s fun-loving streak: Noah recently stripped down to a bikini for a pretty wild motorcycle ride with dad Billy Ray.
+The 19-year-old sister to superstar singer Miley Cyrus has definitely inherited her sister’s fun-loving streak.
+Noah recently stripped down to a bikini for a pretty wild motorcycle ride with dad Billy Ray.
 The “July” singer has returned to social media with some fairly wild content via her Instagram stories, although today didn’t see Noah outdoors (or in swimwear).

 When there’s a bathroom, dance in it.

-Noah’s video came shortly after a glam session – here, the singer was seen getting all made up by a professional team.
+Noah’s video came shortly after a glam session as the singer was seen getting all made up by a professional team.
 This video had shown Noah in selfie mode as she stuck out her tongue, with plenty more fun to come later on.
 Noah then appeared back in selfie mode as she danced wildly around a bathroom, with fans seeing the singer’s athleisurewear fashion sense perfectly nailed.
 Noah appeared in an electric green pair of sweatpants paired with a tiny white crop top that appeared to see the star rocking (and owning) a braless look.

 Noah wasn’t alone.
-A blonde friend had joined her, with the two girls seen dancing around and appearing to have a wonderful time.
+A blond friend had joined her, with the two girls seen dancing around and appearing to have a wonderful time.
 Noah delivered some text to accompany her story.

 “When ur feeling euphoria AF in the public bathroom,” she wrote.